 - Reorder point: the threshold (frequently called Min) that triggers the replenishment.
 Reorder points are the values being tested for their accuracy.

 - Day N: the number of units sold during this day.
 The layout chosen in this sheet is handy, because then, it become possible to compute the lead demand through the OFFSET function in Excel (see below).

-Then, the sheet includes two output
+Then, the sheet includes two output columns:

 - Lead demand: that represents the total demand between the very start of Day 1 and the end of Day N (where N is equal to the lead time expressed in days).
 Here, the OFFSET function is used to make a sum over a varying number of days using the lead time as argument.

 - Pinball loss: that represent the accuracy of the reorder point.
 This value depends on the lead demand, the reorder point and the service level.
 In Excel, we are using the IF function to distinguish the case of over-forecasts from the case of under-forecast.

 For consistency of the analysis, the input settings (reorder points, service levels and lead times) need to be extracted at the same time.
 Based on the conventions we follow in this sheet, this time can be either at the very end of Day 0 or just before the beginning of Day 1.
-Then, those settings are validated against sales data that happen afterward
+Then, those settings are validated against sales data that happen afterward.

 Finally, once a pinball loss value is produced for each SKU, we compute the sum of the pinball losses at the lower right corner of the sheet.
 When comparing two methods to compute reorder points, the method that achieves the lower total pinball loss is the best one.

 Pinball loss, Questions/Answers